 In the yoga lexicon the ruby is the stone of the root chakra.
 It is associated with chi or life force moving through the body supplying energy and confidence.
 Wearing rubies is a way to honor self and cultivate positive self-awareness.

-Rubies, related to sapphires in every way except color, are a hard corundum aluminum oxide mineral varying in color from sweet pinks to blood reds.
+Rubies, related to sapphires in every way except color, are a hard corundum aluminum oxide mineral.
+They vary in color from sweet pinks to blood reds.
 When it comes in any other than red or pink it is considered a sapphire.
 Ruby is a rare stone.
 Therefore it can be expensive and difficult to find.
-Excellent specimens come from Myanmar.
+Most noteworthy, excellent specimens come from Myanmar.

 Ruby and Boulder Arts & Crafts Gallery Artists